 The ongoing COVID-19 (coronavirus) pandemic has caused disruption in the residency match process and the ERAS applications (Electronic Residency Application Service).
 AAMC just announced changes in regards to ERAS and the residency match process and published a new timeline, including a new date for transmission of the ERAS application to residency programs.

-There is new timeline for ERAS which has several implications for medical students:
+There is new timeline for ERAS which has several implications for medical students and their residency applications:

 June 8, 2020